-If you think you’re likely to study lots of FutureLearn courses, there’s an “Unlimited” option which gives you a course upgrade on as many courses as you wish to take in one year.
-At the time of this review of FutureLearn, this was on offer at $199, but the full price quoted was $269.
-This may sound slightly cynical, but in my experience offers like these tend to come back around frequently.
+If you think you’re likely to study lots of FutureLearn courses, there’s an “Unlimited” option that gives you a course upgrade on as many short courses as you wish to take in one year.
+At the time of this FutureLearn review, the full price quoted was $279.99.
+This may sound slightly cynical, but in my experience educational platforms tend to offer discounts on such programs fairly frequently.

 If you wish to turn a FutureLearn course into a formal qualification, there can be an additional cost.
 For example, there is an In-depth program on Business and Finance Fundamentals.
 It takes just over one year, and is delivered by the Open University.